DavidBadura/Fixtures/doc/converter.md

         # ...
 ```

-The converter handles all attributes and it trying to pass the values ​​to the object.
+The converter handles all attributes and it trying to pass the values to the object.

 ``` yaml
 user: